Richard Dawkins' 8-buttoned Creation Machine

 – if formed too soon: insufficient fluorine production

-Number of dimensions in early universe
+Number of dimensions in the early universe

 + quantum mechanics, gravity, and relativity could not coexist; life would be impossible